liudonghua/resume/ReadMe.en.md

 ### Add Baidu Map to LoRa Server React Framework

-- [The original code](https://github.com/as940125/lora-app-server) has a map called Street, which cannot be accessed normally in China.
+- [The original code](https://github.com/as940125/lora-app-server) has a map called Street, which be blocked unormally in China.
 The development manager plans to replace it with a Baidu map in China.
 But the front-end programmers don’t know React and only Vue.
-For this small function, He have to rewrite the front-end code with Vue.
+For this small function, He rewrite full front-end code with Vue.
 The simple problem that was originally planned to be solved quickly ended up being delayed for a year before leaving.
 - After I took over, I confirmed that this programmer is completely unqualified.
 In fact, he can't even write Vue, and he doesn't understand asynchronous ajax at all.
 I originally planned to modify Vue, but then I thought it was worthless, so I started to add Baidu map under the React framework, referring to the original Street map code to easily implement the Baidu map function, and switch to Baidu map when judging that the browser language is zh_CN.
-- In fact, this is just a small case, nothing to be concerned about at all, the reason why I mention it is just to emphasize-**most programmers are not qualified**.

 ---